-Alan Shipman is a lecturer in economics at the Open University.
+Alan Shipman is a senior lecturer in economics at the Open University.
 He returned to research and teaching on the economy after it crashed in 2008, having (mis)spent years as an emerging-markets analyst, consultant and business journalist.
-He was lucky enough to have been taught economics at a time when macroeconomics didn't require optimising 'microfoundations', and it was still permissible to ask what 'capital' means in macro models.
+Lucky enough to have been taught economics at a time when macroeconomics didn't require optimising 'microfoundations', and it was still permissible to ask what 'capital' means in macro models.